 The Andalusian coastal town of Almería is an exquisite pantry, packed with local delicacies.
-The inviting Mediterranean dishes at Almería’s rice restaurants and bars are worth the trip, and sampling the famous white and red prawns and free tapas is a must.
+The inviting Mediterranean dishes at Almería’s restaurants and bars are worth the trip and sampling the famous white and red prawns and free tapas is a must.

 Declaration: I was invited to Almería by the Spanish National Tourist Office.
-The organisation had no influence on the content of the article.
+The organization had no influence on the content of the article.

-Packed with talented chefs, some of the country’s tastiest produce such as seafood, fruit and vegetables, Almería is a foodie’s paradise.
-In 2019, the city was also named gastronomic capital, La Capital Española de la Gastronomia.
+Packed with talented chefs, and some of the country’s tastiest produce such as seafood, fruits and vegetables, Almería is a foodie’s paradise.
+In 2019, the city was also appointed as the gastronomic capital, La Capital Española de la Gastronomia.

-Most of Almería’s fruit and vegetables, especially tomatoes, peppers, courgettes, aubergines and melons, are grown in the giant greenhouse area, the Plastic Sea (Mar de Plástico).
-It is not only the locals who can enjoy the vegetables from the Plastic Sea, many are imported to the rest of Europe – including Denmark.
+Most of Almería’s fruits and vegetables, especially tomatoes, peppers, courgettes, aubergines and melons, are grown in the giant greenhouse area, the Plastic Sea (Mar de Plástico).
+It’s not only the locals who can enjoy the vegetables from the Plastic Sea, many are imported to the rest of Europe – including Denmark.

 1 Almerías food market

-Before you fill your belly with Almería’s many delights, check out the city’s market.
+Before you fill up on Almería’s many delights, check out the city’s market.

 On the ground floor you will find local vegetables and delicacies.
 Here are giant melons, aubergines, RAF tomatoes, seedless clementines, fresh figs, lemons, potatoes and courgettes.
 Here you will also find the special delicacy gurullos, which is hand-rolled pasta similar to rice.

-In the basement you will find the fish stalls with the catch of the day.
+In the basement, you will find the fish stalls with the daily catch.
 From the famous local red and white prawns and oysters to tuna, octopus and mullet.
-If you fancy a taste of the freshly caught delicacies, there are also stalls where you can prepare your seafood.
+If you fancy a taste of freshly caught delicacies, there are also stalls where you can get your seafood prepared.

-2 Classic and modern delights in the tapas street
+2 Classic and modern goodies in the tapas street

-Almería’s main tapas street, Jovellanos, also known as the hectómetro de oro (gold hectometer), is dotted with delicious tapas bars where locals meet for lunch and dinner.
+Almería’s main tapas street, Jovellanos, also known as the hectómetro de oro (gold hectometer), is excessively sprinkled with delicious tapas bars where locals meet for lunch and dinner.

 Here you can eat your way through Almería’s huge selection of tapas, and there’s one free tapa when you buy an alcoholic drink or a non-alcoholic beer.

 Casa Puga at number 7 is the most classic and popular bar on the street.
-Here, the shelves are stocked with local wines and hams hang from the ceiling, waiting to be eaten.
+Here, the shelves are stocked with local wines and hams hanging from the ceiling, waiting to be eaten.

 The free tapa served with the drink is typically ham, roasted mushrooms, squid or anchovies.
 Choose more from the traditional menu if you’re hungrier.
-Casa Puga is packed to the rafters and people like to queue up to wait for the bar to open, so make sure it’s at noon or 8.15pm, otherwise it can get crowded.
+Casa Puga is packed to the rafters and people like to queue up to wait for the bar to open, so make sure to be there exactly at noon or 8.15 pm, otherwise it can get crowded.

 Casa Puga, Jovellanos 7